Shalloch-on-Minnoch Walk

 the highest mountains in the neighbouring

 county of Dumfries & Galloway.
-The border
+The

-between the counties of Ayrshire and Galloway
+border between the counties of Ayrshire and

-runs across this area, just south of
+Galloway runs across this area, just south

 |